Mattis slams China on South China Sea, leaves door open for 'results oriented relationship'

 Mattis only made a glancing reference to North Korea, reiterating that it was a diplomatically led effort and the objective remained the “complete verifiable, and irreversible denuclearisation of the Korean Peninsula.”

+“If the diplomats can do their work, if we can reduce the threat, if we can restore confidence building measures with something verifiable, then of course these kinds of issues can come up subsequently between two sovereign democracies, the Republic of Korea and the United States,” Mattis said.

+“That issue is not on the table here in Singapore on the 12th, nor should it be,” Mattis said.

-He did however, seek to calm nervous allies in the region.
+He also sought to calm nervous allies in the region.

 South Korea and Japan have expressed concern that Trump may put U.S. security interests ahead of theirs in pursuing a deal with North Korea.

+Japan’s Defense Minister Itsunori Onodera, who also spoke at the forum, said it was important not to reward North Korea for only agreeing to dialogue.

+He said the only way to bring peace in the region was to ensure North Korea take concrete actions to end all nuclear programmes and ballistic missiles of all ranges.

-“We are focused on modernising our alliance with both Republic of Korea and Japan, transforming these critical alliances to meet the challenges of the 21st-century,” Mattis said.
+Mattis said: “We are focused on modernizing our alliance with both Republic of Korea and Japan, transforming these critical alliances to meet the challenges of the 21st-century.

-He said that the United States would work to improve inter-operability with allies, work to improve the rule of law and transparent governance that threatens economic growth, and increase investment in the region.

-“America has expanded its engagement and deepened its connectivity across the region... so make no mistake, America is in the Indo-Pacific to stay, this is our priority theatre, our interests and the region’s are inextricably intertwined,” Mattis said.
+“America has expanded its engagement and deepened its connectivity across the region ... so make no mistake, America is in the Indo-Pacific to stay, this is our priority theatre, our interests and the region’s are inextricably intertwined.”

-Reporting by Idrees Ali; Editing by Raju Gopalakrishnan
+Reporting by Idrees Ali, Fathin Ungku and Jack Kim in Singapore; Ben Blanchard in Beijing; Editing by Raju Gopalakrishnan, Robert Birsel